South Sudan Immigration

 How long does it take to get permanent residency in South Sudan?

-The path to permanent residency in South Sudan typically takes 999-999 years, depending on your visa category.
-Citizenship is possible after 999 years of legal residence.
+The path to permanent residency in South Sudan typically takes an indefinite period, depending on your visa category.
+Citizenship is possible after an extended period of legal residence.

 What is the cost of living in South Sudan?